HL7/FHIRPath/spec/fluentpath.md

 * The date may be followed by a `time` as described in the next section.
 * Consult the formal grammar for more details.

-If a `datetime` has no indication of timezone, the timezone of the evaluating machine is assumed.

 #### time

 `time` uses a subset of ISO8601:

 * A time begins with a `T`
-* If a timezone is present, the notation "±hh:mm" is used (so must include both minutes and hours)
+* Timezone is optional, but if present the notation "±hh:mm" is used (so must include both minutes and hours)
 * `Z` is allowed for the zero UTC offset.

 Consult the formal grammar for more details.

-If a `time` has no indication of timezone, the timezone of the evaluating machine is assumed.

 ### Operators
 Expressions can also contain _operators_, like those for mathematical operations and boolean logic: